NATIONAL ELLIS ISLAND FAMILY HISTORY DAY

 NATIONAL ELLIS ISLAND FAMILY HISTORY DAY HISTORY

 On April 17, 2001, National Ellis Island Family History Day commemorated the busiest inspection station in the United States by launching digital access to its records.
-This project placed Ellis Island documents at descendents’ fingertips for the first time, allowing families to research their ancestors’ first steps into America.
+This project placed Ellis Island documents at the descendents’ fingertips for the first time.
+Millions of families could finally retrace their ancestors’ footsteps in a way they had never been able to do before.
 Governors across the United States officially declared the observance to be celebrated on April 17th, annually.
-Learn more at ellisisland.org.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!